 Return to work case conferences connect professionals and others involved in an employee's illness or injury to discuss and support the employee’s rehabilitation and return to work process.

-As part of a review, the clinical panel assesses information on an employee’s claim file and asks healthcare providers to provide information.
+As part of a review, the clinical panel assesses information on an employee’s claim file and asks medical practitioners to provide information.

 - Clinical panel and clinical reviews